 Impact on pension allowances

-Labour’s manifesto didn’t mention reintroducing the Lifetime Allowance, which was the maximum amount you could save into your pensions over your lifetime, without having to pay any extra tax charges when you take money out.
-It was abolished by the current Chancellor Jeremy Hunt in April 2024 to encourage pension savers to stay in the workplace longer and continue paying into their pensions.
+There’s also the possibility that we could see the reintroduction of the Lifetime Allowance, which was the maximum amount you could save into your pensions over your lifetime, without having to pay any extra tax charges when you take money out.
+This was abolished by the then-Conservative Chancellor Jeremy Hunt in April 2024 to encourage pension savers to stay in the workplace longer and continue paying into their pensions.

-At one point Labour said it wanted to reinstate the Allowance to prevent high earners enjoying this tax break, but its reintroduction would have proved incredibly complex and could have resulted in the highest earners stopping work early to avoid being hit by tax charges.
+At one point prior to being elected, Labour said it wanted to reinstate the Allowance to prevent high earners from enjoying this tax break, but its reintroduction would prove incredibly complex and could result in the highest earners stopping work early to avoid being hit by tax charges.

-Millions of people aren’t putting away nearly enough to provide them with a comfortable retirement, so the Labour government may look to increase current auto-enrolment limits, or expand auto-enrolment to include more workers.
+Millions of people aren’t putting away nearly enough to provide them with a comfortable retirement, so the Labour government could potentially announce higher auto-enrolment contribution limits or expand auto-enrolment further to include more workers.

 At the moment, if you’ve been auto-enrolled into your employer’s workplace pension scheme, the minimum contribution is 8% of ‘qualifying earnings’.
 Of that 8%, your employer can’t contribute less than 3%, but they can pay as much of the 8% as they want.
 If you’re not sure how much you should be putting away for the future, read our article How much should I save for retirement?